MusilyApp/musily/README.md

 ---

 ### Linux Support
+> Note: In the last update, the tray feature was added, which requires installing libayatana-appindicator3 to be used.
+This has not yet been tested on other Linux systems, only on Debian 13.

 Musily is compatible with most Linux-based distributions.
 To ensure the app functions properly, please install the following required dependencies.